Worries grow for ‘secret plan’ on Snake River dams negotiated by Biden administration

 “This failure to consider the expertise and perspective of our members who rely on the critical navigation services provided by the system has left us with grave concerns about the credibility and fairness of the resulting package of actions and commitments,” he said.

-The four Northwest Congress members, while calling for the proposal to be “immediately” handed over, said that they expect to receive it by Dec.
+The four Northwest members of the U.S. House, while calling for the proposal to be “immediately” handed over, said that they expect to receive it by Dec.
 1.